From Conversational AI to In App Voice Agents: Why Financial Services Needs More Than Chat

 This is useful for a narrow set of use cases.
 Customers who want to know the interest rate on a savings account, or the deadline for a tax document, or the opening hours of a branch, can get that information quickly.

 But most customer interactions in financial services aren't FAQ queries.
-They're transactions — the customer wants to do something, not just know something.
+They're transactions.
+The customer wants to do something, not just know something.
 They want to open an account, file a claim, update their payment details, understand their coverage.

 An FAQ bot can't help with these.
 It can describe the process.
 It can link to a form.
 But it can't complete the transaction.